onkelbeh/HomeAssistantRepository/README.md

 * MDT AMI-1216.02 switch 12x 16/20A C-Last Industrie with current measurement (4x)
 * MDT AKS-1210.03 switch 12x 10A C-Last (to turn off some unused stuff during the night)

 Integration in Home Assistant was very easy, everything worked as expected from the first attempt.
+Everything up and perfectly running after ~1 week.

 ### kodi
 Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/), very happy with it.